 - Interactive office map and business rules - to provide employees with information about each desk, organize a safe activity-based working, and restrict the desks that are off-limits.

-One of the solutions taking all of the above into account is YAROOMS desk booking module.
+One of the solutions taking all of the above into account is our desk booking software, part of YAROOMS Workplace Experience Platform.
 We created it to be agile, so it can support different seating arrangements or even be adapted to non-corporate settings, such as parking lots or events.

 Hot Desking FAQ